-Line defects are generally many atoms in length.
-Line defects are called dislocations and occur in crystalline materials only.
-Dislocations are especially important in materials science, because they help determine the mechanical strength of materials.
-There are two basic types of dislocations, the edge dislocation and the screw dislocation.
+Line defects are generally many atoms in length, which are called dislocations and occur in crystalline materials only.
+Dislocations are especially important in materials science because they help determine the mechanical strength of materials.
+There are two basic types of dislocations: edge dislocation and screw dislocation.
 Mixed dislocations, combining aspects of both types, are also common.
-It is important to note that dislocations cannot end inside a crystal.
-They must end at a crystal edge or other dislocation, or they must close back on themselves.
+It is important to note that dislocations cannot end inside a crystal, and they must end at a crystal edge or other dislocation or close back on themselves.

-Screw dislocations can be produced by a tearing of the crystal parallel to the slip direction.
-If a screw dislocation is followed all the way around a complete circuit, it would show a slip pattern similar to that of a screw thread.
+Screw dislocations can be produced by tearing the crystal parallel to the slip direction.
+If a screw dislocation is followed around a complete circuit, it will show a slip pattern similar to that of a screw thread.
 A screw dislocation is much harder to visualize.
 Imagine cutting a crystal along a plane and slipping one half across the other by a lattice vector, the halves fitting back together without leaving a defect.
-The motion of a screw dislocation is also a result of shear stress, but the defect line movement is perpendicular to direction of the stress and the atom displacement, rather than parallel.
+The motion of a screw dislocation is also a result of shear stress.
+Still, the defect line movement is perpendicular to the direction of the stress and the atom displacement rather than parallel.

 Source: William D. Callister, David G. Rethwisch.
 Materials Science and Engineering: An Introduction 9th Edition, Wiley; 9 edition (December 4, 2013), ISBN-13: 978-1118324578.